mfernest/SEBC/Partner Bootcamp  - Certify.md

 * Prefer Admission Control over straight RM
 * LLAMA is experimental
-    * Customer feedback is great -- if they're up for it
+    * Feedback is great -- if the customer is up for it
 * Current best practices
-    * Static Resource Pools for coarse-grained isolation
+    * Use Static Resource Pools for coarse-grained service isolation
     * Impala with AC to set resource limits by user/group
     * Try [LLAMA](http://cloudera.github.io/llama/) on Pilot/Dev/Staging